mrwm/InMyButt/README.md

 ---

-Click <a href="https://raw.githubusercontent.com/wiiliam/InMyButt/master/InMyButt.crx">here</a> to download the crx file.<br>
+Click [here](https://raw.githubusercontent.com/wiiliam/InMyButt/master/InMyButt.crx) to download the crx file.<br>
-<a href="https://raw.githubusercontent.com/wiiliam/InMyButt/master/InMyAss.crx">Here's</a> the " in my ass" version if you want... ;)
+[Here's](https://raw.githubusercontent.com/wiiliam/InMyButt/master/InMyAss.crx) the " in my ass" version if you want... ;)

 ---
 ##Installation:
-Go to <a href="chrome://extensions/">chrome://extensions/</a> and drag the crx file onto the page to install.
+Go to [chrome://extensions/](chrome://extensions/) and drag the crx file onto the page to install.